BLooDBRothER/python-github-repo-creation/README.md

 ![alt text](https://i.ibb.co/WHt8ZCn/Screenshot-from-2021-06-09-11-42-08.png )

+3. Fill the github.py path in initialize.sh

-3. set the github.py executable permission
+4. set the github.py and initialize.sh executable permission

-4. Run the command in that folder location
+5. Run the command in that folder location
 ```
-./github.py
+./initialize.sh
 ```

 #### You can set Alias in your .bashrc file or ....